This information explains the process of being discharged from your hospital stay at Memorial Sloan Kettering (MSK).

 Who can we contact if my caregivers and I have questions?

 If you have any questions or concerns about leaving the hospital, talk with your doctor, nurse, or case manager.
-Social workers are also available to help you and your caregivers cope with your illness and treatment, and any concerns you may have about leaving the hospital.
+Social workers are also available to help you and your caregivers cope with your illness, treatment, and any concerns you may have about leaving the hospital.

 If you have any questions after you’re discharged, contact your doctor’s office.
 You can also contact Case Management directly by calling 212-639-6860.Back to top